ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 This query searches for companies at the intersection of a circular region **and** a polygonal region.
-Though additional companies are located in both regions, only ones located in both are retrieved.
+Though additional companies are located in each region, only companies located in both regions are retrieved.

 {CODE-BLOCK:JSON}
 from Companies